carusoj7/Border-War/ReadMe.md

 ## Next Steps:

 * Add audio for when either Mizzou or KU wins.
 The audio played would be the winning school’s fight song.
-* Make the game compatible on mobile devices
+* Make the game compatible with mobile devices
 * Add two divs to display the hostage cards when war occurs.